pydio/pydio-doc-admin-guide/1_installation_guides/11_backup_cells_installation.md

 ### Backup additionnal datasources

+#### File system datasource

-All datasources are defined by 4 things:
+All _file based_  datasources are defined by 4 things:

 1. the **configuration** that is stored in the `pydio.json`file (see above)
 1. the **files** that are stored in this datasource
 1. a related index that is stored as tables in the configured DB
-1. _for file system based DS_: a `.minio.sys` folder that is located in the parent of the DS root folder
+1. _for file system based DS_: a `.minio.sys` folder that is located in the parent of the DS root folder (this contains s3/minio meta data for the files)

 You can find [more details about datasources here](https://pydio.com/en/docs/developer-guide/data).

 To backup such a datasource, we must at least backup configuration (see preceeding paragraph) and the files.
-The index and the content of the `.minio.sys` folder can be automaticcally restored after data restoration by running a resync from the admin interface.
+The index and the content of the `.minio.sys` folder can be automatically restored after data restoration by running a resync from the admin interface.
-You can yet safely include this folder in your backups.
+You can yet safely include this folder in your backups (and it is even better).

+#### S3 datasource

+This is the beauty and main advantage of using a S3 backend for your datasources: this system is fully decoupled from your Pydio Cells instance.
+You should be able to directly manage your backup policies via your S3 provider manager interface.

+The configuration of this datasource is stored in the main `cells` folder (see above) and is backuped and restored together with your main system.

+Note the Enterprise distribution offers 2 more datasource types (Google Cloud and Azure Blob storage) that are to be backuped the same way.

 ### Backup the database